-Each board member has retrieved the new materials from the board portal, where the administrative assistant has found a one-stop dropbox for papers that everybody shares at once.
+Each board member has retrieved the new materials from the board portal, where the administrative assistant has found a one-stop shop for papers that everybody shares at once.
 Goodbye, photocopies.
 Goodbye, postage.
 Goodbye, six-hour road race to substitute newly revised pages in all of the binders.
 Goodbye, paper mills turning forests into deserts.
-The dropbox feature keeps board materials current and safe.
+The document storage feature keeps board materials current and safe.

-- The materials are perfectly secure, as the portal offers tighter controls than Dropbox or Google Plus.
+- The materials are perfectly secure, as the portal offers tighter controls than other file-storage options on the market.
 Adding to the security and ease, no paper copies are left lying around.

 Result: Better Meetings